Merkoba/Hue/configuration.md

 "global_settings_default_other_words_to_highlight"
 >Other words to trigger highlights apart from the current username, by default.

-"global_settings_default_double_tap"
->What command or string to trigger on double tap by default.

-"global_settings_default_double_tap_2"
->What command or string to trigger on double tap 2 by default.

-"global_settings_default_double_tap_3"
->What command or string to trigger on double tap 3 by default.

-"global_settings_default_user_function_1_name"
->What name User Function 1 will have by default.

-"global_settings_default_user_function_2_name"
->What name User Function 2 will have by default.

-"global_settings_default_user_function_3_name"
->What name User Function 3 will have by default.

-"global_settings_default_user_function_1"
->What command or string to trigger when User Function 1 is used by default.

-"global_settings_default_user_function_2"
->What command or string to trigger when User Function 2 is used by default.

-"global_settings_default_user_function_3"
->What command or string to trigger when User Function 3 is used by default.

-"global_settings_default_at_startup"
->What command or string to trigger at startup.

 "global_settings_default_ignored_usernames"
 >What usernames to be ignored by default.